-There are many qualities of colour that are not visual, based in the materiality of the paint and pigment properties: particle size, oil content, opacity or transparency, thickness or viscosity, finish (shiny or matte).
+There are many qualities of colour based in the materiality of the paint and pigment properties: particle size, oil content, opacity or transparency, thickness or viscosity, finish (shiny or matte).
 These material qualities are essential in achieving the visual phenomenon of light in a painting.
 My knowledge of pigments or the thingness of colour has helped me to achieve the qualities of light that I am after: neon, techno, or that of rear-lit imagery on a digital device.